ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/chyt/reference/performance.md

 ### Number of columns { #column_count }

-The number of columns in the table also affects the speed of data even if is is stored in column-by-column format.
+The number of columns in the table also affects the speed of data even if it is stored in the columnar format.
 The block size is selected so that the reader can read a block for each column and output the result.
 If you want the data to fit into memory in this case, the block size must decrease as the number of columns increases.
 When blocks are very small, reading becomes a random read (step 2).
 We recommend having dozens or a maximum of 100 columns.
 Thousands of columns are guaranteed to perform poorly.
 Besides that, the large number of columns increases the amount of metainformation at step 1.

 ### Dynamic vs static tables { #dyn-vs-stat }